 Insights On Medical Billing For Outpatient Cancer Care Center

-A latest research report published in the American Journal of Managed Care highlights the need for fair and transparent pricing of cancer-related hospital services to protect patients from erratic financial burdens at a time when they are most susceptible.
+The latest research report published in the American Journal of Managed Care highlights the need for fair and transparent pricing of cancer-related hospital services to protect patients from erratic financial burdens at a time when they are most susceptible.
 These are the finds of the researchers who conducted the analysis.

-Martin Makary, M.D., M.P.H., a cancer surgeon and professor of health policy at the Johns Hopkins University School of Medicine, and also one of the senior authors of the research report, is of the view that, “unjustified price markups contribute to the steep rise of health insurance and out-of-pocket costs to patients.
+Martin Makary, M.D., M.P.H., a cancer surgeon and professor of health policy at the Johns Hopkins University School of Medicine, and also one of the senior authors of the research report, is of the view that “unjustified price markups contribute to the steep rise of health insurance and out-of-pocket costs to patients.
 We found that some outpatient cancer centers bill and code fairly, while others engage in pricing malpractices of insurers, patients and their employers.
 Hospital alterations in quality or charity care do not account for these dramatic price differences.”

 For the research, Makary and his teammates attained all the medical billing records of approximately 3500 hospitals from all 50 states in 2014 to define how much hospital and their various units that offer cancer-related outpatient services billed for services compared with the Medicare allowable amount.
-This is a set amount which the Medicare will pay for specific procedures given.
+This is a set amount that Medicare will pay for specific procedures given.

 Utilizing the American Hospital Association database, the exploration team identified scope, nonprofit status, countryside location and academic status for each hospital, which’s billing data, was the base of the analysis.
-The study team also found out that subgroup of prominent hospitals that were listed among the U.S. News & World Report’s Best Hospitals Honor Roll for 2014.
+The study team also found out that a subgroup of prominent hospitals that were listed among the U.S. News & World Report’s Best Hospitals Honor Roll for 2014.

-For each cancer care specialty service within the hospital, the experts calculated a markup ratio, and defined the ratio of the charges billed relative to the Medicare allowable amount.
+For each cancer care specialty service within the hospital, the experts calculated a markup ratio and defined the ratio of the charges billed relative to the Medicare allowable amount.

 Further breaking down the numbers the research team found that of the 3500 hospitals, specialty cancer departments charged anywhere between 2.4 and 4.1 times more than what Medicare reimbursed for those procedures.